 The Company's executive compensation program also includes benefits and perquisites.
-These benefits include annual matching contributions of up to 7% of base salary to executive officers' 401(k) Plan accounts, annual allocations to the Company's SERP accounts, health benefits, annual executive health physicals, automobile allowances, life insurance coverage, disability and business travel insurance.
-As part of the Company's initiatives to reduce costs due to the impact of COVID-19, the Compensation Committee suspended the Company matching contributions under our 401(k) Plan and contributions under the SERP for the second half of fiscal 2020, the annual executive health physicals were put on hold from April 22, 2020 through December 31, 2020, and the automobile allowances were reduced proportionally during the period that our Named Executive Officers forfeited all or a portion of their base salaries.
+These benefits include annual matching contributions of up to 7% of base salary to executive officers' 401(k) Plan accounts, annual allocations to the Company's Supplemental Executive Retirement Plan ("SERP") accounts, health benefits, annual executive health physicals, automobile allowances, life insurance coverage, disability and business travel insurance.
+As part of the Company's initiatives to reduce costs due to the impact of COVID-19 in fiscal 2020, the Compensation Committee suspended the Company matching contributions under our 401(k) Plan and contributions under the SERP for the second half of fiscal 2020, the annual executive health physicals were put on hold from April 22, 2020 through December 31, 2020, and the automobile allowances were reduced proportionally during the period that our Named Executive Officers forfeited all or a portion of their base salaries.
+These benefits and perquisites were restored in fiscal 2021.
 The Company also maintains a deferred compensation plan (the "Deferred Compensation Plan") under which the Named Executive Officers may participate.
 The Company does not make any contributions to the Deferred Compensation Plan and all amounts outstanding under the Deferred Compensation Plan consist solely of participant contributions.
 The Company annually reviews these benefits and perquisites and makes adjustments as warranted based on competitive practices and the Company's performance.